Charles Stedman: Bibliography

 In 1794 Stedman's History of the Origin, Progress, and Termination of the American War (2 vols.
 London, 4to, with folding maps and plans; and in the same year 2 vols., Dublin, 8vo) was published, which still remains the standard work on the subject.
 It is dedicated to Lord Rawdon, Earl of Moira, his former commander-in-chief.
-Shortly after it appeared Sir Henry Clinton printed Some Observations upon Mr. Stedman's History (4to, 1794), which impugn the author's accuracy on minor points; but these strictures appear to have been prompted mainly by personal feeling.
+Shortly after it appeared Sir Henry Clinton printed Some Observations upon Mr. Stedman's History (4to, 1794), which question the author's accuracy.